alexktong/stockscreener/README.md

 # Objective

-Generates stock fundamentals information using Python.
+Generates various stock screeners using Python.

 ## Input information required from the user